isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     {
         string* p = bad();
         vector<int> xx = {7, 8, 9};
-        // undefined behavior: x may not be "this" string x = *p;
+        // undefined behavior: x may not be the string "This" string x = *p;
         // undefined behavior: we don't know what (if anything) is allocated a location p *p = "Evil!";